microsoft/code-with-engineering-playbook/docs/data-fundamentals/README.md

 A common data quality model is `Bronze`, `Silver`, `Gold`

-- **Bronze:** This is a landing area for your raw datasets with no to minimal data transformations applied, and therefore are optimized for writes / ingestion.
+- **Bronze:** This is a landing area for your raw datasets with none or minimal data transformations applied, and therefore are optimized for writes / ingestion.
 Treat these datasets as an immutable, append only store.
 - **Silver:** These are cleansed, semi-processed datasets.
 These conform to a known schema and predefined data invariants and might have further data augmentation applied.
 These are typically used by data scientists.
 - **Gold:** These are highly processed, highly read-optimized datasets primarily for consumption of business users.
 Typically, these are structured in your standard fact and dimension tables.